 - Your program must run out of memory when run as shown above.
 You should double-check that the created heap dump matches the provided dump, where "matches" is defined as follows. - The structure of the reachability graph of the subcomponent with the largest retained size should be similar in your heap dump as in the provided heap dump.
-(Other information such as the content of arrays may differ.)

-You will need to write one or more classes and write code that allocates these objects and creates references between them.
+(Other information such as the content of arrays may differ.) - You will need to write one or more classes and write code that allocates these objects and creates references between them.
 You should choose the same field and class names in your program as in the heap dump, and no extra ones (we will check this).
-Think of field names as edge labels in the reachability graph.
+Think of field names as edge labels in the reachability graph. - You should investigate which classes from Java's standard library are involved in the leak.